You found our list of patriotic virtual July 4th ideas.

 While the sitcom never shows or explains the full game, a fan blog compiled a loose set of rules so that viewers can play the game at home.

-Check out more drinking games for Zoom.
+Check out more online drinking games to play with friends.

 7. Fourth of July Trivia